Dipapatil/ETL-Project-with-PySpark-and-Postgreysql-/README.md

 - This is a script from pycharm to transform data by summarizing it.
 [Pyspark Script](https://github.com/Dipapatil/ETL-Project-with-PySpark-and-Postgreysql-/blob/main/main.py)
 - New summarized table will be created in database after running python script.
 - ![Screenshot of Transformed data](https://github.com/Dipapatil/ETL-Project-with-PySpark-and-Postgreysql-/blob/main/transformed_Data.png)
+## Install Apache Airflow and schedule the task
+- Use this command to install airflow : pip install apache-airflow